 Pregnancy makes most oncologists very nervous because of the increase in hormones.
 A few small studies have looked at women who have become pregnant after a breast cancer diagnosis.
 These studies found that women who got pregnant had about the same risk of recurrence as did women who were the same age and had the same tumor type bu tdid not get pregnant.
 Even so, most doctors recommend that a woman wait at least two years after finishing treatment to become pregnant.
 There’s no real science behind this recommendation.
 It’s just that many doctors believe that the most aggressive tumors would probably reoccur during this time period.

 A study published in August 2015 in the Journal of the National Cancer Institute found that fertility concerns lead many young women to not take or to stop taking tamoxifen.
-(This is a good article about the study’s findings and implications.)
 No one knows the exact risks of postponing tamoxifen, and there is no data on what impact tamoxifen has if it’s not taken for five years in a row.
 However, there is a clinical trial now underway that is investigating if tamoxifen remains effective if women stop taking it to have a baby and then goes back on it.
 This trial was started because of the number of women who have asked the same question you are asking.

 The one thing you don’t want to do is start taking tamoxifen and then just see if you become pregnant.
 Tamoxifen can cause birth defects, and any woman who is on this drug must use an effective form of birth control.

 I was diagnosed with DCIS.
 Should I take tamoxifen?

 The decision to take tamoxifen for ductal carcinoma in situ (DCIS) is a difficult one for many women, as the benefits from taking it are small and have to be weighed against the risks associated with the drug as well as any side effects you may experience.